WHAT IS SUPERVISION?

 WHAT SUPERVISION ISN'T...

 Supervision is not therapy, counselling or a pathway towards ongoing emotional support in your personal life.
-Although engaging in the process of supervision may yield some supplementary and protective benefits in those areas, it should not be the primary aim when seeking out supervision.
+Although engaging in the process of supervision may yield some supplementary and protective benefits in those areas, supervision should have a distinct focus: your work.

-We are only human...
-Despite our best efforts to maintain a healthy work-life balance, our boundaries often falter and we will carry our work home with us, or aspects of our personal life will leak into work settings.
+Despite our best efforts to maintain a healthy work-life balance, our boundaries often falter and we will carry our work home with us, or aspects of our personal life will leak into work settings - we are only human.
 Engaging in professional supervision is an ongoing commitment to reinforcing those professional boundaries, so that we can practice our work safely.
-Supervision can be cathartic for many people; being able to process our work in a dedicated space often results in us having sufficient headspace, so that we can be fully present with our friends and families when not at work.
+Supervision can feel cathartic; being able to process our work in a dedicated professional space means that we can be fully present with our friends and families when we are not at work.

-If it becomes apparent that something in your personal life is creating a substantial blocker in your work life, preventing you from engaging with supervision effectively, I may suggest that you explore more therapeutic interventions instead.
+If it becomes apparent that something in your personal life is creating a substantial blocker in your work life, preventing you from engaging with supervision effectively, we can discuss options for exploring therapeutic interventions instead.

 Supervision shines a supportive light on to our professional practice; celebrating a job well done, as well as holding space for exploration when things don't go as expected.